ferrocene/ferrocene/src/general.rst

 listed below, which is informative:

 * :dp:`fls_ciixfg9jhv42`
-  Text under an Examples heading.
+  Text under an "Examples" heading.

 * :dp:`fls_ej94lm2682kg`
   Each subchapter whose title starts with the word "Example" or "Examples".